The Tex Rankin Theater is located within the Main Hangar of the Pearson Air Museum.

-Management costs are costs that may be incurred by the park through expanding park hours of operation, monitoring, supporting, cleaning up, or restoring a resource after event use.
-They are recovered at a rate of $50/hour per employee.
+Management cost may be incurred by the park through expanding park hours of operation, monitoring, support, clean up, or restoring a resource after use at the rate of:

-Free standing directional signs related to the event are permitted and are to be removed immediately after the event.
+Free-standing directional signs related to the event are permitted and must be removed immediately after the event.
 Affixing directional signage to government property is prohibited.
-Any posted signs will be immediately removed.
-Please coordinate with park staff on the placement of event signs.
+Permittee is required to coordinate with park staff on the placement and type of signage.

 The sale of all merchandise --including but not limited to T-shirts, clothing, and arts and crafts--and vending of food/beverages on park land is prohibited at this venue.